-- I am currently doing consulting and contracting work with a number of clients in the software development space, specializing in spatial systems and mapping technology.
-I am formerly the lead software architect/technology partner for Zoocasa.com, an online real estate agent matching website and brokerage in Canada owned by Rogers Communications.
+- I am currently doing consulting and contracting work with a number of clients in the software development space, in and around the Greater Toronto Area and Nova Scotia.
+I am currently the Chief Software Architect for Securicy.com and I am formerly the lead software architect/technology partner for Zoocasa.com.

 - I am currently working on separating the PHP GEOS extension from GEOS core.